shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

   There are few steps need to be done, to make contact form work on FE
     - in `ContactFormController` change previous `indexAction` with [the new one](https://github.com/shopsys/shopsys/blob/9.0/project-base/src/Controller/Front/ContactFormController.php).
 Please pay attention if you have some modification in previous implementation.
+    - in `ContactFormController` add `ContactFormSettingsFacade` as dependency in constructor
     - in `ContactFormController` remove action `sendAction()`, it is not needed anymore
     - remove `src/Resources/scripts/frontend/contactForm.js`, it is not needed anymore
     - new localized route `front_contact` has been introduced with slug `contact`.
 This slug can be already in use in your project, because